 Because the camera was specified in the [Viewport] section, we do not need to create a camera in code.

 Final thing for this step is to name our game.
 This name will show in the window title.
-Set this with the Title property in the [Display] section:
+Set this with the Title property in the [Display] section.
+Also while you are here, set the Smoothing to false: